icmeyer/pymc3/GOVERNANCE.md

 ## Community and Team Architecture
 The PyMC community is organized in an onion-like fashion.
 The tiers relevant to the project governance are listed below sorted by increasing responsibility.
-Due to the onion-like structure, members of a tier are also members of all the tiers listed above:
+Due to the onion-like structure, members of a group are also members of all the groups listed above:

 * Contributors
-* Regular Contributors
+* Recurring Contributors
 * Core Contributors
 * Steering Council
 * BDFL

-Regular Contributors comprise what we understand as the PyMC Team.
+Recurring Contributors comprise what we understand as the PyMC Team.
 The Team will generally act as a single unit, except for some specific questions where dedicated teams will prevail.
 The PyMC project currently counts with the Developer and Documentation teams.
+Team members can be part of one, some or none of these dedicated teams.

-Anyone working with PyMC has the responsibility to personally uphold the Code of Conduct.
+Anyone working with The Project has the responsibility to personally uphold the Code of Conduct.
 Core Contributors have the additional responsibility of _enforcing_ the Code of Conduct to maintain a safe community.